Frequently Asked Questions

 That evolution from clunky first attempts to everyday magic is the pattern of new sensing technologies.
 Emotional state sensing is at that early stage today.
 We start with physiological and behavioral correlates.
 Signals like EXG for muscles, heart, brain, and IMUs for motion and posture.
 These give us the raw building blocks.
 In future iterations (which we also patented) we plan to layer in supplemental modalities.
 Some of these are wearable modalities: PPG, EDA, skin temperature, respiration (direct or derived from chest motion, HRV, or PPG).
 Some will be passive modalities: facial expressions, voice, and more.
 Each of these adds clarity, like putting a blurry picture into focus.

 And when you combine them and scale with tens of thousands of people generating “big data”, the accuracy improves dramatically, just as it did with speech recognition and OCR.
 Without context, calibration, and roll-out on a big data scale, emotional state inference will always carry significant error margins.
 But with the right signals, context, and population-scale data, those margins shrink until the insights become practical, meaningful, and transformative.
 We’re at the same point today as voice recognition in the 1980s or wearable heart-rate in the early 2000s.
 It’s rough.
 But the trajectory is inevitable.
-And if we build it right – with the right sensors and the right models, AI that can read emotions and use them to act ethically can become as indispensable tomorrow as voice interfaces and biometric wearables are today.
+And if we build it right – with the right sensors and the right models, AI that can read emotions and use them to act ethically-aligned can become as indispensable tomorrow as voice interfaces and biometric wearables are today.

 Is it a good idea to let human emotional responses alone dictate what behavior is deemed ethical and what is not?
 What about population biases, bigotry, etc?